Going postal: Notable postal shootings

-Los Angeles, California, 1970

-On August 13, 1970, Alfred Kellum, 41, shot and killed postal supervisor Harry Sendrow, 54, who had sent Kellum home for being intoxicated.
-Five hours later, Kellum was found unconscious and was arrested.
-Police officers said he appeared to be intoxicated.

 Edmond, Oklahoma, 1986

-On August 20, 1986, during the Edmond post office shooting, postman Patrick Sherrill shot and killed 14 employees and wounded six at the Edmond, Oklahoma post office.
+On August 20, 1986, postman Patrick Sherrill shot and killed 14 employees and wounded six at the Edmond, Oklahoma, post office.
 Sherrill then killed himself with a shot to the forehead.

-Escondido, California, 1989

-On August 10, 1989, Escondido letter carrier John Merlin Taylor shot and killed his wife, then drove to the Orange Glen Post Office and killed two co-workers before ending the spree by shooting himself in the head.

-Ridgewood, New Jersey, 1991

-A former United States postal worker, Joseph M. Harris, killed his former supervisor, Carol Ott, and her boyfriend, Cornelius Kasten Jr., at their home with a katana.
-The following morning, on October 10, 1991, Harris shot and killed two mail handlers, Joseph M. VanderPaauw, 59, of Prospect Park, New Jersey, and Donald McNaught, 63, of Pompton Lakes, New Jersey, at the Ridgewood Post Office.

 Royal Oak, Michigan, 1991

-On November 14, 1991 in Royal Oak, Michigan, Thomas McIlvane killed five people, including himself, and injured five others with a rifle in Royal Oak's post office, after being fired from the Postal Service for "insubordination".
+On November 14, 1991, in Royal Oak, Michigan, Thomas McIlvane killed five people, including himself, and injured five others with a rifle in Royal Oak's post office, after being fired from the Postal Service for "insubordination".
 He had been previously suspended for getting into altercations with postal customers on his route.

 For some time before the Royal Oak incident, the service had experienced labor/management and operational problems and customer service complaints.
 This had drawn the attention of local media.
 The Office of Senator Carl Levin investigated Royal Oak, the results of which were summarized in a September 10, 1991, staff memorandum.
 The memorandum documented "patterns of harassment, intimidation, cruelty and allegations of favoritism in promotions and demotions ... [and] testimony relating to wide-ranging delivery and service problems" before the McIlvane shooting.

-Two events in 1993

-Two shootings took place on the same day, May 6, 1993, a few hours apart.
-At a post office in Dearborn, Michigan, Lawrence Jasion wounded three and killed one, and subsequently killed himself.
-In Dana Point, California, Mark Richard Hilbun killed his mother and her dog, then shot two postal workers, killing one.